 Consistent with past practice, FSIS will continue to allow the use of synonymous terms such as “genetically engineered.”
 If FSIS has approved an organic claim on the product label, establishments may add an applicable negative claim of the kind discussed in the guidance.

 Because FSIS cannot independently verify negative claims for ingredients or feed, the agency has required establishments that make these claims to comply with standards established by a third-party certifying organization.
-FSIS currently requires that the third-party certifying organization’s standards be publically available on a website and the label or labeling disclose the website address of the third-party certifying organization.
+FSIS currently requires that the third-party certifying organization’s standards be publicly available on a website and the label or labeling disclose the website address of the third-party certifying organization.

 Third Party Certification